oxc-project/oxc-project.github.io/src/ja/docs/contribute/performance.md

 Mac Xcode instruments can be used to produce a CPU profile.

-To install Xcode Instruments, install the Command Line Tools:
+To install Xcode Instruments, install the command-line Tools:

 ```bash
 xcode-select --install